MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-network-blacklist-operations.md

 ## MB Interface Update for Network Blacklist Operations

-A new MBIM command has also been created to allow the OS to query and set the MCC and MNC pair with which the modem should not attempt registration when a matching SIM cards or network provider is present on the device.
+A new MBIM command has been created to enable the OS to query and set the MCC and MNC pair with which the modem should not attempt registration when a matching SIM cards or network provider is present on the device.
 For this command, a new MSFT proprietary CID has been defined as MBIM_CID_MS_NETWORK_BLACKLIST.

 Service Name = **Basic Connect Extensions**